tsmatz/azureml-tutorial/Readme.md

 conda install -y matplotlib tensorflow==1.15
 ```

-## 2. Create Azure ML Resource
+## 2. Create Azure ML Workspace

 Create new "Machine Learning" resource in [Azure Portal](https://portal.azure.com/) .

-Please make sure that **you should specify location (region) which supports NC-seriese (K80 GPU) virtual machines in resource creation wizard** (such as "East US"), since we use NC6 virtual machine in Exercise 04.
-(When you create AML compute instances, the location of AML resource is used as VM location.)<br>
-See [here](https://azure.microsoft.com/en-us/global-infrastructure/services/?products=virtual-machines) for NC-seriese supported regions.
+> Note : It's not mandatory, but it's better to specify the location (region), in which you can run GPU virtual machine.
+> See [Exercise04](https://github.com/tsmatz/azureml-tutorial-tensorflow-v1/blob/master/notebooks/exercise04_train_remote.ipynb) for details.
+(Please request quota for GPU VM, if you don't have any GPU quotas.)

-## 3. Start Jupyter Notebook
+## 3. Clone this repo

-- Clone this repo in your environment.
+Clone this repo in your working environment.

 ```
 git clone https://github.com/tsmatz/azureml-tutorial-tensorflow-v1.git
 ```

+## 4. Start Jupyter Notebook

-- Start Jupyter in your conda environment.
+- Start Jupyter Notebook within your conda environment.
 This will show the access url, such as ```http://localhost:8888/tree?token=xxxxxxxxxx```.

 ```
 jupyter notebook